What is the meaning of Life Care at Deerfield?

 What about Emergency Medical Treatment?

-Emergency medical treatment and specialized services are available at Mission Hospitals or CarePartners.
-Both are only a short drive from Deerfield.
-Mission is the medical center for all of Western North Carolina and includes a trauma center and the outstanding Owen Heart Center.
-Mission has been named one of the top 100 minor teaching hospitals in the United States and one of the four top hospitals in the U.S. by Commonwealth.
+Emergency medical treatment and specialized services are available at Mission Hospital, only a short drive from Deerfield.
+Mission is the primary medical center for all of Western North Carolina and includes a trauma center and the outstanding Owen Heart Center.
+Mission Health has been named a Top 15 health system in the nation by Truven Health Analytics.
+Other area hospitals include AdventHealth and Pardee.
+Specialized rehabilitation services are available at nearby CarePartners Rehabilitation Hospital.

 Can a resident be admitted directly to health care, bypassing independent living?